A posteriori certification of PDE approximations with particular application to neural networks: Error-residual relations for PDEs

-We will now address the problem of finding a computable surrogate for the dual norm of the residual for well-posed PDE operator equations.
-To simplify the notation we consider general functionals $f \in \cY'$ instead of the residual $r_\Omega(u^\delta)$.
-We want to calculate or estimate the dual norm of the functional $f \in \cY'$, i.e., we seek a feasible surrogate $\eta(f)$ such that either
+We will now address the problem of finding a computable surrogate for the dual norm of the residual \revKU{\eqref{eq:residual1}} for well-posed PDE operator equations \revKU{as an a posteriori error estimator}. \revKU{Thus, we look for a feasible computable surrogate $\eta^\theta$ such that either}

 holds.
-Ideally, we find $\eta(f)$ such that identity \eqref{eq:dualnormEqual} is fulfilled, but this is typically not possible.
-Hence, one resorts to an estimate \eqref{eq:dualnormEst}, which ensures that $\eta(f)$ encloses the desired quantity and $\Vert f \Vert_{\cY'}$ is small if and only if $\eta(f)$ is.
-If this is still not achievable, a bound \eqref{eq:dualnormUpEst}, if not too loose, guarantees at least that the desired quantity is below a threshold, if the bound is so.
+Ideally, we find $\revKU{\eta^\theta}$ such that identity \eqref{eq:dualnormEqual} is fulfilled, but this is typically not possible.
+Hence, one resorts to an estimate \eqref{eq:dualnormEst}, which ensures that $\revKU{\eta^\theta}$ encloses the \revKU{dual norm of the residual, which then} is small if and only if $\revKU{\eta^\theta}$ is.
+If this is still not achievable, a bound \eqref{eq:dualnormUpEst}, if not too loose, guarantees at least that the \revKU{dual norm of the residual} is below a \revKU{computable} threshold, if the bound is so.
+By applying \eqref{eq:dualnormEqual} or \eqref{eq:dualnormEst} to \eqref{eq:ErrorResiLinearV2}, the error is controlled by $\revKU{\eta^\theta}$ as